SalmaFayad/Clima_Weather/README.md

 # Clima ☁

 - This app gives you the weather of your place according to your geographical location
-- Tha app also has the ability to gives you some recommendations According to the weather condition!
+- The app also has the ability to gives you some recommendations According to the weather condition!

 # What i have used in this app: